 The Menu will change depending on whether an Input channel or a VCA Master is selected.
 For INPUTS, the menu will show Naming, patching, Channel Isolate, Mix contribution routing, and so on.
 See section 6.1.1 for more information.
 For VCA, the Menu will show VCA Name.
 See section 8.7 for more information.

-OUTPUTS & DMX
+OUTPUTS

-Output channel or DMX-specific settings.
+Output channel-specific settings.

-The menu will change depending on whether an Output channel (Mix Bus Master, Matrix Master, LR or M/C Main) or a DMX controller is selected.
-For OUTPUTS the menu will show Naming, patching, bus routing, and so on.
+The menu will show Naming, patching, bus routing, and so on.
 See section 6.2.1 for more detail.